 3. List all your expenses and other cash outflows

 The easiest way to do this is to look at your expenses from the previous period (month, quarter or year).
 You may find it helpful to categorize expenses based on whether they are fixed or variable.

 Fixed expenses—like administrative salaries, rent, insurance, travel expenses and utilities—are those that you have to pay regardless of the business’ earnings.
 They are the largest source of pressure on a company’s cash flow.

 Variable expenses (or cash outflows)—like raw materials, direct workforce wages and royalties—are subject to change, depending on the company’s earnings.
 Typically, these expenses are scaled back as revenues decrease.

 At this stage, you should also take into account the company’s loan payments (capital and interest).
 Loan deferrals or other relief measures may be available.
-It’s certainly something worth looking into.
+It is therefore important to stay informed.

 4. Analyze your accounts payable (suppliers, taxes, payroll, etc.) for the previous month, quarter or year